tidepool-org/development/k8s/releases/README.md

-This directory stores the configuration for two separate instanes of the Tidepool backend, `qa1` and `qa2`.
+This directory stores the configuration for two separate instances of the Tidepool backend, `qa1` and `qa2`.

 ##### Mongo Storage
 They have separate instances of Mongo.